JYU-digihum/.github/profile/README.md

 - CEFR (The Common European Framework of Reference for Languages) classifier for written text – coming up soon!

 More information on FIN-CLARIAH can be found in [here](https://www.jyu.fi/fi/hankkeet/fin-clariah).

+You can also find us on Huggingface: https://huggingface.co/jyu-digihum/!